 1 lemon, juiced plus an extra lemon in case you want to add more at the end.

 1.5t cornstarch, make slurry by mixing with 2T water.

 Salt and Pepper, to taste

-3. In a medium sauce pot, whisk egg yolks with lemon juice, turn on the heat under the pot, when mixture is just warm add cornstarch slurry and continue to whisk over medium heat until frothy, then add the remaining 2 cups of warm broth.
+3. In a medium sauce pot, whisk egg yolks with lemon juice, turn on the heat under the pot, when mixture is just warm add cornstarch slurry and continue to whisk over medium heat until frothy, then add 2 cups of warm broth from the large pot.
 Whisk continuously for a few minutes until thick.
 Season with salt and lots of fresh cracked black pepper then add to the large pot and stir well to incorporate.